Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 ### **Features Left to Implement**

 - A user can respond to comments directly underneath like on social media to raise a discussion atmosphere
-- When the user ranks the product it should move the average of the current ranking.
+- When the user rates the product it should move the average of the current ranking.
 - Expand further product lines and markets
 - To have a more details on the ABV(alcohol by volumn) per product.
 - To have more detail on the origin of the product particularly with wine.